 Casein proteins are considered the slowest digesting protein, taking up to seven hours before your body absorbs it.

 Protein powder is often recommended as an alternative source of protein for people who do not eat meat or animal products.
-It’s also a great way for vegetarians and vegans to add extra protein to their diet.
+It’s also great for vegetarians and vegans to add extra protein to their diet.

 Benefits of Protein Powder